-- 3.1 The Community Safety and Waste Management Cabinet Panel is invited to recommend to Cabinet that Cabinet approves the policies on: - (a) Directed Surveillance and Covert Human Intelligence Sources (Appendix A); - (b) Acquisition and Disclosure of Communications Data from communication service providers (Appendix B); and - (c) Use of Social Media in Investigations (Appendix C).
+- 3.1 The Community Safety and Waste Management Cabinet Panel considered a report on this item of business at its meeting on 21 June 2018.
+The Panel recommended to Cabinet that Cabinet approves the policies on: - (a) Directed Surveillance and Covert Human Intelligence Sources (Appendix A); - (b) Acquisition and Disclosure of Communications Data from communication service providers (Appendix B); and - (c) Use of Social Media in Investigations (Appendix C).